Updated November 21, 2017

 Identity and access management

 Amazon ECS is fully integrated with the AWS Identity and Access Management (IAM) service.
-Container Engine doesn’t currently support Cloud Platform's IAM service.
+Kubernetes Engine doesn’t currently support Cloud Platform's IAM service.

 In Amazon ECS, you can achieve multi-tenancy by creating separate clusters, and then manually configuring AWS IAM to limit usage on each cluster.

-In contrast, Container Engine supports namespaces, which allow users to logically group clusters and provide a scope to support multi-tenant clusters.
+In contrast, Kubernetes Engine supports namespaces, which allow users to logically group clusters and provide a scope to support multi-tenant clusters.
 Namespaces allow for:

 - Creation of multiple user communities on a single cluster